Jeanne Duval: Les Fleurs du mal

-Baudelaire celebrates Duval in Les Fleurs du mal, particularly in poems 22–39, recognising her as La Vénus noire (The Black Venus).
-Throughout his poetry, Baudelaire portrays Duval as powerful, sensual, cruel and destructive.
+Baudelaire celebrates Jeanne Duval in Les Fleurs du mal, particularly in poems 22–39, recognising her as La Vénus noire (The Black Venus).
+Throughout his poetry, Baudelaire portrays Jeanne Duval as powerful, sensual, cruel and destructive.
 He loves her deeply yet perceives her as sinister, referring to her as "O mon cher Belzébuth, je adore!"

-Similarly, Baudelaire portrayed her as vital to his brilliance and rescue from isolation.
+Similarly, Baudelaire portrayed her as vital to his brilliance and his rescue from isolation.
 Baudelaire views their relationship as a united front against the world.
-Duval represents a captivating and unfamiliar realm to him and embodies otherness and difference, serving not merely as a woman or lover but distinctly as Black.
+Jeanne Duval represents a captivating and unfamiliar realm to him and embodies otherness and difference, serving not merely as a woman or lover but distinctly as Black.

-Poems of Baudelaire's that are dedicated to Duval or pay her homage include "Le balcon" (The Balcony), "Parfum exotique" (Exotic Perfume), "La chevelure" (The Hair), "Sed non satiata" (Yet she is not satisfied), "Le serpent qui danse" (The Dancing Serpent), and "Une charogne" (A Carcass).
+Poems of Baudelaire's that are dedicated to Jeanne Duval or pay her homage include "Le balcon" (The Balcony), "Parfum exotique" (Exotic Perfume), "La chevelure" (The Hair), "Sed non satiata" (Yet she is not satisfied), "Le serpent qui danse" (The Dancing Serpent), and "Une charogne" (A Carcass) but also “Avec ses vêtements ondoyants” (With her Pearly, Undulating Dresses), “Les Bijoux” (jewellery), « Le Sonnet 39 » (the sonnet 39) and more !

-Overall, Baudelaire portrays her as ensnared and sidelined by the constraints of French society.
-She resides on its fringes, which she experiences as lonely and distressing.
+In addition, two texts are dedicated to JGF, a dedication that had remained mysterious until then, unintelligible as Baudelaire had certainly desired: the poem Héautontimorouménos in Les Fleurs du mal (published in 1857) and Les Paradis artificiels (text published in 1860).
+We now know that they were dedicated to Jeanne Gabrielle Florine.

 Jeanne Duval, Baudelaire's Mistress, Reclining by Édouard Manet (1862)

 Baudelaire's Mistress, Reclining (1862) by Édouard Manet.
 Oil on canvas, 90 x 113 cm.

 Many art historians believe Jeanne Duval is the subject of Édouard Manet's Baudelaire's Mistress, Reclining (1862), as evidenced by the artist's studio register entries completed by his wife, Suzanne Manet.
 It was exhibited once in Manet's lifetime at the Galerie Martinet in 1865.
 In the portrait, Duval reclines gracefully on a green sofa, holding a fan gently in her left hand while her fingers lightly touch the edge of a lace curtain.
 Her voluminous skirt, stretching across the canvas, is suddenly cropped at the lower right corner, capturing the viewer's attention with its exaggerated size.

 Manet portrays Duval in a striking and direct manner.
 By 1862, Duval's health deteriorated significantly, probably as a result of a stroke linked to syphilis, a condition that physically disabled her.
 Manet seems to emphasize this state of frailty through intentional distortions, notably the striking enlargement of her hand, which nearly matches the size of her head, giving the figure an unsettling, almost grotesque quality.

-The painting reflects the themes and atmosphere in Baudelaire's Les Fleurs du mal, which celebrates Duval as a muse intertwined with suffering and sensuality.
+The painting reflects the themes and atmosphere in Baudelaire's Les Fleurs du mal, which celebrates Jeanne Duval as a muse intertwined with suffering and sensuality.
 The grand scale of her skirt might bring to mind the royal imagery found in Velázquez's Infanta Margherita, a visual link that directly relates to Baudelaire's nickname for her: "Vieille Infante."